 - Distribute – to publish, communicate to the public (make available online or electronically transmit) or otherwise distribute

-- National registers - the national registers of approved providers, approved education and care services and certified supervisors (WA) that it is required to establish, maintain and/or publish under the Education and Care Services National Law
+- National registers - the national registers of approved providers and approved education and care services that it is required to establish, maintain and/or publish under the Education and Care Services National Law

 - Reproduce – to make a copy of the whole or any part of the Content from the Site including without limitation the national registers in any form (including but not limited to printing, downloading or storing in electronic form)

-- Site – means the ACECQA website currently located at www.acecqa.gov.au and includes without limitation the national registers appearing on the ACECQA website
+- Site – means the ACECQA website currently located at www.acecqa.gov.au and includes without limitation all Content including the national registers appearing on the ACECQA website

 - we, us and our – means ACECQA and, where applicable, any staff or independent contractors who may from time to time act on behalf of, or for, ACECQA in connection with any Content on this Site including without limitation any Content on the National Registers

-- you – you, the user of this Site, and your principal or organisation (if you are acting as an agent or representative).
+- you – you, the user of this Site, and your employer or organisation (if you are acting as an agent or representative) in accessing the Site.